Re-Opening of Churches – Conversation for all Church Leaders

 Are Churches Liable if People Get Sick?

 This is one of the questions being asked as churches consider re-opening for in-person worship.
-The UCC Insurance Board has created a webpage that may help answer those questions, along with many other topics related to the pandemic: insuranceboard.org/covid-19-resources/.
+The UCC Insurance Board has created a webpage that may help answer those questions, along with many other topics related to the pandemic: insuranceboard.org/safety-central/covid-19-resources/.
 They continually update and add new resources offering guidance on addressing the most significant issues and concerns facing houses of worship during COVID-19.

 UCC’s “Daily Briefing” on COVID-19 provides facts to fight fear